-New development proposed, in close proximity, to designated or non-designated heritage assets should take account of the historic fabric of the area and preserve or enhance the character or appearance of the Croxton Conservation Area, protect the significance of the Listed Buildings, protected trees, and/or other heritage assets as identified in the relevant Character Appraisal.
+New development proposed in close proximity, to designated or non-designated heritage assets will be supported where they respect the historic fabric of the area and preserve or enhance the character or appearance of the Croxton Conservation Area, protect the significance of the Listed Buildings, protected trees, and/or other heritage assets as identified in the relevant Character Appraisal as detailed in Appendix A.

-To achieve this, a "Heritage Statement" shall be provided in support of all development proposals within or adjacent to the Croxton Conservation Area, Listed Buildings or other designated or non-designated heritage assets.
+- 4.27 The Character Appraisal work has highlighted the wealth of designated and non-designated heritage assets that are contained within all three parishes.
+It has also highlighted that in the main these heritage assets are in a good condition and that they are valued by the local community for the contribution they make to the historic fabric of the settlements and the overall rural character.
+The Character Assessment work is set out in Appendix A. - 4.28 This policy seeks to ensure that these designated and non-designated assets remain in good condition and that they are protected from forms of development that might erode their historic or cultural value.
+Where the nature of the proposed new development is such that detailed information is necessary to assess its impact on heritage assets, a heritage statement should be provided by the applicant to support the proposal.
 Heritage Statements should outline the significance of any heritage assets affected and any adverse impacts that the development may have on these assets.
-The heritage statement should also clearly identify where harm to heritage significance has been avoided or minimised where possible through mitigation, and that unavoidable harm to significance is clearly and convincingly justified by the public benefits delivered by the proposed scheme.
+The heritage statement should also clearly identify where harm to heritage significance has been avoided or minimised, where possible through mitigation, and that unavoidable harm to significance is clearly and convincingly justified by the public benefits delivered by the proposed scheme.
 It shall also include any proposed mitigation measures, in addition to how the proposed development will contribute to the character and setting of the relevant heritage asset and the wider parish.

-The Character Appraisal identifies the relevant designated and non-designated Heritage Assets for each parish as identified by the Local Planning Authority.

-- 4.27 The Character Appraisal work has highlighted the wealth of designated and non-designated heritage assets that are contained within all three parishes.
-It has also highlighted that in the main these heritage assets are in a good condition and that they are valued by the local community for the contribution they make to the historic fabric of the settlements and the overall rural character. - 4.28 This policy seeks to ensure that these designated and non-designated assets remain in good condition and that they are protected from forms of development that might erode their historic or cultural value.
-The policy requires the submission of a Heritage Statement which will ensure that the proposers of any development likely to affect a designated or undesignated heritage asset have adequately considered these impacts and have sought to remove or reduce them.

-4.29 The Character Appraisal survey work has sought to identify a range of "heritage" assets of cultural or historical, environmental and community value which include listed buildings, unlisted buildings, walls, other structure, important undeveloped spaces, trees with an amenity or visual value, and significant hedgerows which this policy will seek to protect.
+Applicants are encouraged to discuss the need or otherwise for a heritage statement with Breckland District Council.
+The designated and non-designated heritage assets in the neighbourhood area are set out in Appendix B. - 4.29 The Character Appraisal survey work has sought to identify a range of "heritage" assets of cultural or historical, environmental and community value which include listed buildings, unlisted buildings, walls, other structure, important undeveloped spaces, trees with an amenity or visual value, and significant hedgerows which this policy will seek to protect.
 Appendix B contains a full list of heritage assets.